nodtOx/FGBrowser/README.md

 ## Privacy

-Anonymous telemetry is enabled to help improve the app.
+Anonymous telemetry(Sentry) is enabled to help improve the app.
 No personal data or game information is collected - only crash reports and usage statistics.

+## Roadmap:

+- Include game updates
+- Global application Settings
+- Built-in torrent client (not decided yet)

 ## Disclaimer